Techposts/Dell-7000-High-Sierra-/README.md

 # Dell-7000-High-Sierra-Repository

-This is a repository for Dell 7000 Hackintosh running High Sierra 10.13.4 with $
+This is a repository for Dell 7000 Hackintosh running High Sierra 10.13.4

-What's Working:
+<h1>What's Working:</h1>

 Graphics/Display
-Audio (Headphones+Speakers)-ALC256- Auto-Switch to Headphones when connected & $
-Battery/Power Management/Over-Charge Protection
+Audio (Headphones+Speakers)-ALC256- Auto-Switch to Headphones when connected Battery/Power Management/Over-Charge Protection
 Wi-Fi
 Trackpad with Gesture Support (Only Few)